-For those who want to do more than just listen to music, the Red Light Lounge provides a place to dance to it.
+For those who want to do more than just listen to music, The Nines provides a place to dance to it.

 Looking for something more laid back?
 Then you'll like Off the Record, a combination watering hole and record shop– or the Black Swan Saloon, a cozy drinking den with a friendly vibe and tasty house-infused liquors.
 There's also the Twilite Lounge, a Big Easy themed bar serving cocktails, karaoke and comedy.
 Speaking of comedy, you can definitely get a funny fix on at the Dallas Comedy House.